 Requirements

-To obtain the certificate, a student must satisfy the requirements of a major other than the NRSC major and the requirements of the neuroscience certificate, and maintain a grade point average of 3.20 or better.
+To obtain the certificate, a student must satisfy the requirements of a major other than the NRSC major and the requirements of the neuroscience certificate and maintain an overall grade point average of 3.20 or better.
 All courses must be taken for a letter grade (no pass/fail).

 Required Courses